Melissa Conrad Stöppler, MD

 - Some cases of itching will respond to corticosteroid medications.

-- It is best to avoid scratching and itching when possible to avoid worsening of the condition and disruption of the skin that could lead to bacterial infection.
+- It is best to avoid scratching when possible to avoid worsening of the condition and disruption of the skin that could lead to bacterial infection.

 - If itching persists with time or worsens, or is associated with skin lesions, consulting a health care professional is advisable.